RitcheyHume/my-website/README.md

 # my-website

-THis is a really awesome website!
+This is a really awesome website!